 Danbury Railway Museum

-Train rides are offered at the Danbury Rail Yard Local hourly on weekends from April through November ($3-$10).
+Train rides are offered at the Danbury Rail Yard Local hourly on weekends from April through November and during special events ($3-$10).
 The 20-minute ride tours the Danbury Rail Yard and includes a ride on an operating turntable.

 Essex Steam Train & Riverboat